kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 #### Story 2

 Let's say all Pods on each tenant get `tenant` label via a controller or a manifest management tool like Helm.
-And, the cluster admin now wants to achieve exclusive 1:1 tenant to domain placement.
+Although the value of `tenant` label is unknown when composing the workload's manifest, the cluster admin still wants to achieve exclusive 1:1 tenant to domain placement.

 By applying the following affinity globally using a mutating webhook, the cluster admin can ensure that the Pods from the same tenant will land on the same domain exclusively, meaning Pods from other `tenants` won't land on the same domain.